ehw-fit/zynq-nvdla-faultinjection/guide/hardware.md

 # 2. Hardware Design
 # 2.1 RTL Generation
 ### 2.1.1 Environment Setup and RTL Generation
-There is the official [Environment Setup Guide](http://nvdla.org/hw/v2/environment_setup_guide.html) for NVDLA RTL generation.
+There is an official [Environment Setup Guide](http://nvdla.org/hw/v2/environment_setup_guide.html) for NVDLA RTL generation.

-You need to get source code for NVDLA small configuration.
+You will need to obtain source code for the NVDLA small configuration.
 ```shell
 git clone https://github.com/nvdla/hw
 git checkout nv_small
 ```

-Then environment configuration is required with `make` command.
-Generation of RTL is not so dependent on a specific tool version.
+Then environment configuration is required with the `make` command.
+RTL generation is not so dependent on a specific tool version.
 For example these tools and version were used for project:
 ```
 - cpp/gcc/g++ - gcc (GCC) 12.2.1 20230201